wtl-01/Monte-Carlo-Frameworks/README.md

-# Monte-Carlo-Frameworks
+# Statistical Methods
-Algorithms implemented for Monte Carlo Simulations, from Regular/Control Variates to MCMC Methods.
+Algorithms implemented for Statistical Methods, like MCMC, Realized Volatility Estimations, and Diffusion Models